LGBTQ rights in the Philippines: American colonial period

 Four decades of American occupation saw the promulgation and regulation of sexuality through a modernized mass media and a standardized academic learning.
 Furthered by the growing influence of Western biomedicine, it conceived a specific sexological consciousness in which the "homosexual" was perceived and discriminated as a pathological or sick identity.
 Filipino homosexuals eventually identified to this oppressive identity and began engaging in projects of inversion, as the disparity of homo and hetero entrenched and became increasingly salient in the people's psychosexual logic.

 Though American colonialism brought the Western notion of "gay" and all its discontents, it also simultaneously refunctioned to serve liberationist ends.
 While it stigmatized the local homosexual identity, the same colonialism made available a discussion and thus a discursive position which enabled the homosexualized bakla to speak.
 It was during the neocolonial period in the 1960s that a conceptual history of Philippine gay culture began to take form, wherein a "subcultural lingo of urban gay men that uses elements from Tagalog, English, Spanish and Japanese, as well as celebrities' names and trademark brands" developed, often referred to as swardspeak, gayspeak or baklese.
 Gay literature that was Philippine-centric also began to emerge during this period.
-Further developments in gay literature and academic learning saw the first demonstrations by LGBT political activists, particularly LGBT-specific pride marches.
-A known LGBT figure from this era (who only became much known after the 1990s) was Crispulo Trinidad Luna (1903–1970), also known as Pulong.
+Further developments in gay literature and academic learning saw the first demonstrations by LGBTQ political activists, particularly LGBTQ-specific pride marches.
+A known LGBTQ figure from this era (who only became much known after the 1990s) was Crispulo Trinidad Luna (1903–1970), also known as Pulong.

-During the Japanese occupation of the Philippines (1942 to 1945), several Filipino LGBT people were forced into sexual slavery as comfort women, including several male minors.
+During the Japanese occupation of the Philippines (1942 to 1945), several Filipino LGBTQ people were forced into sexual slavery as comfort women, including several male minors.
 The story of Walterina Markova was told in a 2000 movie entitled Markova: Comfort Gay.
 He died in 2005 without any compensation from the Japanese Government, like the majority of Filipina comfort women.